WINDOWS FILE SHARING

 Backup and retention is also of great concern to protect from data loss, corruption and to comply with legal requirements.
 Typically, most businesses must retain up to 7 years of backups that can easily be restored in the future.
 For this reason, businesses are reluctant to store their files in database driven file systems either locally or in the cloud including Document Management Systems (DMS) and Enterprise File Sync & Share (EFSS) systems.
 With traditional NTFS based Windows file sharing archive backups can be stored on backup hard disks making restoration as simple as copying over files – even several years later.
 With DMS or EFSS systems the restoration of archive data is significantly more complex.
 Restoration requires backing up and restoring entire operating systems, reinstallation of SQL databases in use at that time (which may no longer be available), restoring backups of SQL data and reintegration of servers back into active directory.
 Cloud based EFSS or systems require 3rd party backup subscriptions which must be maintained indefinitely to prevent loss and removal of backup file data by the cloud vendor.

-Businesses of all types are turning to MyWorkDrive to add cloud functionality while retaining the speed and simplicity of traditional Windows file sharing using our hybrid cloud add-on.
-With MyWorkDrive IT departments simply setup MyWorkDrive Windows server software, point to existing Windows file shares and in minutes Secure File Sharing remote access functionality is made available to users including:
+Businesses of all types are turning to MyWorkDrive to support Remote Work while retaining the speed and simplicity of traditional Windows file sharing using our hybrid cloud add-on.
+With MyWorkDrive IT departments simply setup MyWorkDrive Windows server software, point to existing Windows file shares and in minutes Secure File Sharing remote access functionality is made available to users without VPN including: